FOR ANY VOLUNTARY ORGANISATION INTERESTED IN USING OUR MINIBUS PLEASE DO GIVE US A CALL ON 01833 641010 (WE ARE CLOSED ON WEDNESDAYS).

 Rupert Philbrick Music at The Heart of Teesdale

-Congratulations too, to the 17 volunteer drivers who now have MiDAS (Minibus Driver Awareness Scheme) certificates, lasting 4 years and who also have the MiDAS handbook provided as part of the course to refer to.
-Please feel free to download the brochure produced for this training below:
+Congratulations too, to the 19 volunteer drivers who now have MiDAS (Minibus Driver Awareness Scheme) certificates, lasting 4 years and who also have the MiDAS handbook provided as part of the course to refer to.
+Please feel free to download the brochure produced for this training.

-Please read further for more details of the two training options:-
+Please read further for more details of the training which has been delivered:-

 (1) Certificated MiDAS training for those with D1 already on their licence is delivered on a group basis over 1.5 days in Middleton-in-Teesdale and includes Accessible Minibuses too.
 It uses key learning points from a number of areas: